 PMG’s projects range from residential to commercial, from low-income weatherization projects supported by the City of Houston to high end construction that draws on the latest technologies.

 SER currently teaches basic green construction and painting, weatherization, heating, ventilating and air conditioning and installation of solar panels.
-You can rely on them to know how often should you clean ac coils.
-Students earn $12 an hour and train 40 hours per week for two weeks for Residential Energy Conservation Worker training.
-Green painters attend a one-day workshop.
+Trust our experienced air conditioning repair bellingham wa for reliable air conditioning repair services that keep your system running smoothly.
+You can also rely on them to know how often should you clean ac coils.

 The training, funded by a Department of Labor grant, has the potential to change students’ lives for the better, in addition to making a positive environmental impact, says SER Director Nory Angel.
 “You are training someone with skills that are going to put them on a career path as opposed to staying in a dead end job,” she says.